Serge-Ntumba/Serge-Ntumba/README.md

 <h1 align="center">Hi there 👋, I'm Serge</h1>
-<h3 align="center">My journey into data engineering has been marked by a passion for solving complex problems and a commitment to continuous improvement.
+<p align="center">My journey into data engineering has been marked by a passion for solving complex problems and a commitment to continuous improvement.
 From crafting seamless user experiences as a Front End Developer to architecting robust data solutions, I've demonstrated adaptability, resilience, and a thirst for knowledge.
 In my role as a Data Engineer, I thrive on challenges, whether it's designing efficient data pipelines, optimizing database performance, or leveraging emerging technologies to drive innovation.
 I believe in the power of sustainable solutions and am dedicated to delivering results that not only meet immediate needs but also set the stage for long-term success.
 My approach to work is grounded in a strong foundation of theoretical knowledge coupled with hands-on experience.
 I continuously invest in my professional development, staying abreast of the latest trends and best practices in data engineering, distributed computing, big data applications, cloud environments, and beyond.
-My proficiency in SQL and Python enables me to craft intricate scripts and queries that drive insights and inform decision-making.</h3>
+My proficiency in SQL and Python enables me to craft intricate scripts and queries that drive insights and inform decision-making.</p>

 - 🔭 I’m currently working on **Data Engineering Projects**